canonical/kafka-operator/docs/how-to/h-kafka-connect.md

 ## Deploy and set up

-To deploy Charmed Kafka Connect and integrate it with Charmed Apache Kafka, use the following commands:
+To deploy [Kafka Connect charm](https://charmhub.io/kafka-connect) and integrate it with Charmed Apache Kafka, use the following commands:

 ```bash
 juju deploy kafka-connect --channel latest/edge